joeHillman/joeHillman/README.md

 # Hello, my name is Joe Hillman and I am a front end engineer for The Boston Globe.
-## I am largely responsible for developing new, extending, maintaining, and fixing existing components on a Scrum/Agile team.
+## I am largely responsible for developing new, extending, maintaining, or fixing existing components on a Scrum/Agile team.
 --------------------------------

 <h4 align="center">